darkforestry/amms-rs/docs/addingAnAMM.md

 Make sure that you have an `address` field in your struct as this will come in handy later.
 Also, make sure to implement the traits defined above the `UniswapV2Pool` (`#[derive(Debug, Clone, Copy, Default, Serialize, Deserialize)]
 `) on your struct as these will also be important later during syncing.
 Make sure that the struct is as lean as possible, but don't compromise simplicity.
 If it makes swap simulation much easier to store a specific attribute in your struct at the cost of size, it probably makes sense to do so.
 If you are unsure, feel free to get some feedback in the DF discord channel.

-Now that we have a newly created struct, lets head to the next section.
+Now that we have a newly created struct, let's head to the next section.

 <br>

 ## Implement the `AutomatedMarketMaker` trait

 Now we will need to implement the `AutomatedMarketMaker` on your newly created struct.
-Lets take a look at the trait.
+Let's take a look at the trait.

 `File: src/amm/mod.rs`